PhilipMathieu/observable-jupyter/docs/source/Understanding_the_Observable_in_OJ.rst

 Observable is not just software.
 It is also a community of data practitioners who are passionate about visualization.

-All published Notebooks on Observable are open source and it is common for users to build off of eachothers work.
+All published Notebooks on Observable are open source and it is common for users to build off of each others work.
-This is great news for us Observable-Jupyter users since it means that there are countless visualizations at our finger tips that we can simply modify, embed, and use in our own projects.
+This is great news for Observable-Jupyter users since it means that there are countless visualizations at our fingertips that we can simply modify, embed, and use in our own projects.

-Observable Vs Observable-Jupyter
+Observable vs Observable-Jupyter
 --------------------------------

 It is best to think of Observable-Jupyter as a program that works in collaboration with Observable.